Leonard scores 37, Raptors beat Warriors 131-128 in OT

 TIP-INS

 Warriors: Golden State has lost five straight on the road. ...
-Kevon Looney matched a season high with 10 rebounds. ...
-This five-game trip matches Golden State's longest of their season.
+The Warriors kicked off a five-game road trip, which matches their longest of their season.

 Raptors: Toronto shot 16 for 22 in the first, going 6 of 10 from 3-point range.
-The Raptors were just 1 of 7 from beyond the arc in the second. ...
+The Raptors made just one of seven from beyond the arc in the second. ...
 Leonard scored 22 points in the first two quarters, a season high for any half. ...
+Coach Nick Nurse wore a bright blue sports coat in a tribute to late sportscaster Craig Sager. ...
 Toronto Maple Leafs coach Mike Babcock sat courtside.

 UP NEXT